DrHazemAli/image-studio/docs/legacy/configuration.md

 **Last Updated**: September 8, 2025

-This comprehensive guide covers all aspects of configuring Azure Image Studio, from basic setup to advanced customization options.
+This comprehensive guide covers all aspects of configuring Image Studio, from basic setup to advanced customization options.

 ## 📋 Table of Contents